6 min read

 System requirements by OS for local LLMs

-A local LLM runs on every modern operating system, but each one wants different things from your hardware and your install commands.
-This post is the per-OS prerequisites: what you need on Mac, Linux, and Windows before you pull your first model.
+A local LLM runs on every modern operating system.
+What changes from one to the next is what each one wants from your hardware and what you type to install it.
+So this post is the checklist: what Mac, Linux, and Windows each need before you pull your first model.

 This is post 6 of 13 in the Local LLMs series.
-After this you'll know exactly which boxes your specific machine ticks (or doesn't) and what to install before continuing.
+By the end you'll know which boxes your specific machine ticks, and what to install before we go further.

-- 20 GB free disk.
+• 20 GB free disk.
 Models are big files.
-A starter set of three models is around 10 GB; you'll add to it.
+A starter set of three runs about 10 GB, and you'll keep adding.

-- 64-bit OS, modern processor.
-Nothing made in the last 8 years is too old.
-Laptops with M1/M2/M3 Macs, AMD Ryzen 3000+, Intel Core 8th gen+, modern AMD/Intel desktops are all fine.
+• 64-bit OS, modern processor.
+Nothing from the last 8 years is too old.
+M1/M2/M3 Macs, AMD Ryzen 3000+, Intel Core 8th gen and up, any recent AMD/Intel desktop.
+All fine.

-If your laptop runs a current browser fluidly, it can run a local LLM.
-The minimums are not the constraint people imagine.
+Here's the honest version.
+If your laptop runs a current browser without choking, it can run a local LLM.
+The minimums aren't the wall people picture.

-The path of least resistance for local LLMs in 2026.
-Apple Silicon's unified memory means the GPU sees all of RAM (the Running series covered this in detail).
-For a Mac:
+This is the path of least resistance in 2026.
+Apple Silicon's unified memory means the GPU can see all of your RAM, which the Running series covered in detail.
+What a Mac wants:

-- Backend.
-Metal.
-The Mac GPU programming model.
-Every major local-LLM runtime supports it natively.
+• Backend: Metal.
+Apple's GPU programming model.
+Every major local-LLM runtime speaks it natively.

 What you install: